Hawkynt/Randomizer/Readme.md

 ### SplitMix (SM) [1](https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf)

 This generator is a simple and fast pseudo-random number generator designed by Sebastiano Vigna.
-It combines adding the golden gamma constant (\(2^{64}/\phi\) where \(\phi = \frac{1 + \sqrt{5}}{2}\)) to David Stafford’s Mix13 variant of the MurmurHash3 finalizer.
+It combines adding the golden gamma constant ($2^{64}/\phi$ where $\phi = \frac{1 + \sqrt{5}}{2}$) to David Stafford’s Mix13 variant of the MurmurHash3 finalizer.
 It's primarily used for initializing the states of other more complex generators, such as Xoroshiro and Xoshiro.
 It is particularly well-suited for this purpose because of its excellent statistical properties and simplicity.

 ```cs
 public class SplitMix64 : IRandomNumberGenerator {